RoryByrne1/rorybyrne1.github.io/me.md

 # more about me

-It's self-indulgent to think anyone will be interested but here is more about me.
-This is mostly for me, to keep my interests, inspirations, and ideas in one place, though I'm probably hoping someone will think I'm cool.

 <div class="me-tiles">
   {% assign me_sections = site.me | sort: "order" %}
   {% for section in me_sections %}